themattbirch/Portfolio/src/content/posts/how-ai-help-you-switch-careers.md

 description: "Learn how AI can support a career change by offering personalized skill development, job recommendations, and insights into emerging industries, helping you transition smoothly into a new field."
 ---

-# Transform your career with AI in 2024

 The future of work is undergoing a fundamental transformation, and AI isn't just driving this change.
 It's also providing the tools to help us adapt.

 As Mary Meeker, the renowned internet analyst, recently noted in her [first report since 2019](https://www.bondcap.com/reports/aiu), we're witnessing one of the biggest-ever platform shifts in technology.